alinnman/celestial-navigation/README.md

 ## 2. Making sights <a name="making-sights"></a>

 You create a sight with code like this (for the Sun).
+You specify data from your sextant and clock (chronometer).
+You also add tabular data from the Nautical Almanac.
+This data is given from the current hour of the observation, and the next hour.
+(You don't have to enter linear factors etc. from the almanac).

     a = Sight (   object_name          = "Sun", \
               time_year            = 2024,\